LaFayette plans to keep up positive momentum in 2020

 The city of LaFayette celebrated the beginning of the fall season with the Second Annual Autumn Rocks Day on Saturday, Sept.
 21, in LaFayette.

-Autumn Rocks Day included a golf tournament, introduction to caving, the annual LaFayette Airport Fly-In, Heritage festivities at the Marsh House, hayrides, live music, inflatables for kids, a 5K and one-mile Fun Run and a tailgate party at the LaFayette Golf Course.
+Autumn Rocks Day included a golf tournament, introduction to caving, the annual LaFayette Airport Fly-In, heritage festivities at the Marsh House, hayrides, live music, inflatables for kids, a 5K and one-mile Fun Run and a tailgate party at the LaFayette Golf Course.

 The tailgate party proved to be a hit as college football was featured on a large, outdoor multi-sided television display as the Georgia Bulldogs took on the Notre Dame Fighting Irish.